chrismo/talks/productivity/productivity.md

 ???

-The OSMI support forums evolved out of a site called Devpressed started by Greg Baugues, they can be a great place to get some support for yourself or if know someone who struggles with mental issues.
+The OSMI support forums evolved out of a site called Devpressed started by Greg Baugues, they can be a great place to get some support for yourself or someone you know who struggles with mental issues.

 ---